the-monochord/cancelandholdattime-polyfill/docs/tests.md

 `setTimeout(() => { console.log(ctx.currentTime - 1) } , 1000)`

 The console.log will reveal, that less, than 1000 milliseconds have passed and ctx.currentTime - 1 will be less, than 0.
+This is an issue of setTimeout, not the webaudio api.